Carlos A. Giménez: Political positions

+2016 vote for Hillary Clinton

+On Oct.
+9, 2016, in a televised debate while running for reelection as County Mayor, Giménez said that he would vote for Hillary Clinton and called on Donald Trump to step down as his party’s nominee.
+Giménez said on CBS4, “Between Donald Trump and Hillary Clinton, I’m not voting for Donald Trump.
+Obviously, I must be voting for Hillary Clinton.”
+He continued, “Donald Trump needs to step down.
+I don’t think he is viable as a presidential candidate.”

 2020 presidential election

 After Joe Biden won the 2020 election and Trump refused to concede while making false claims of fraud, Giménez defended Trump and said he should not concede.
 He later voted against certification of Arizona's and Pennsylvania's electoral votes.
 Giménez voted against the second impeachment of Donald Trump on January 13, 2021.

 On May 19, 2021, Giménez was one of 35 Republicans who joined all Democrats in voting to approve legislation to establish the January 6 commission meant to investigate the storming of the U.S. Capitol.

 LGBT rights

-In 2021, Giménez was among the House Republicans to sponsor the Fairness for All Act, the Republican proposed alternative to the Equality Act.
+In 2021, Giménez was among the House Republicans to sponsor the Fairness for All Act, the Republican-proposed alternative to the Equality Act.
 The bill would prohibit discrimination on the basis of sex, sexual orientation, and gender identity, and protect the free exercise of religion.
-While he was Miami-Dade mayor, Gimenez announced his support for the Supreme Court ruling Obergefell v.
-Hodges, which held that same-sex marriage bans violate the constitution.
+While he was Miami-Dade mayor, Giménez announced his support for the Supreme Court ruling Obergefell v.
+Hodges, which held that same-sex marriage bans violate the Constitution.

 In 2021, Giménez was one of 29 Republicans to vote to reauthorize the Violence Against Women Act.
 This bill expanded legal protections for transgender people, and contained provisions allowing transgender women to use women's shelters and serve time in prisons matching their gender identity.

 On July 19, 2022, Giménez and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.